open-telemetry/opentelemetry-go-contrib/RELEASING.md

 Follow the following steps to verify the changes.

 1. Pick the GIT SHA on the [main branch](https://github.com/open-telemetry/opentelemetry-go/commits/main) that you want to verify.
-2. Run the following command to update the OTel depencies with the GIT SHA picked in step 1.
+2. Run the following command to update the OTel dependencies with the GIT SHA picked in step 1.

    ```sh
    export GITSHA=<the GIT SHA you want to verify>